BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Threat Model

-The attacker is assumed to have white-box access to $M_{\theta_{\text{pre}}}$ (e.g., CLIP), but does not know the scaling coefficient $\lambda$ chosen by the victim user, who applies it after downloading the BTV.
+During this process, the attacker has white-box access to the publicly available pre-trained model $\theta_{\text{pre}}$ (e.g., \texttt{CLIP}) and its architecture.
+However, the attacker does not have access to the user's specific configurations, including $\theta_{\text{victim}}$, the TVs $\theta_1,\cdots,\theta_U$, scaling factors $\lambda_1,\cdots,\lambda_U$, or the scaling factor $\lambda$, as these are chosen privately by the user after downloading the BTV.

+\textbf{Presentation Conventions} We assume TVaaS providers directly offer $\tau_t$ for download, although in practice users derive $\tau_t$ from downloaded models $\theta_{\text{pre}}$ and $\theta_t$.
+Next, we define two scenarios: